25 Brexit need-to-knows

 - Your children will automatically become British citizens.

 Full details on what you'll need to apply can be found on the Government website, but in brief, you'll need information such as proof of identity and proof of residence in the UK.
-The usual fee to apply will be £65 if you’re 16 or over, or £32.50 if you’re under 16.
+During the trial phase, you have to use an Android app, or travel to one of several centres, to apply.
+But the Government has insisted there'll be easier ways to apply once applications open fully.

 - Settled status will be given to successful applicants who by the time they apply have been living in the UK for at least five years.